Roads Can Pose Many Hazards For Drivers

 The following are the most common road hazard types:

-- Debris: from sand to ice to water to asphalt and even litter, auto parts, glass, and plastic, debris on the road causes thousands of accidents each year.
+- Debris: From sand to the ice to water to asphalt and even litter, auto parts, glass and plastic, debris on the road causes thousands of accidents each year.

-- Potholes & Uneven Roads: beyond the actual damage to the vehicle, potholes and uneven roads cause a great number of Connecticut auto accidents each and every year.
+- Potholes and Uneven Roads: Beyond the actual damage to the vehicle, potholes and uneven roads cause a great number of Connecticut auto accidents each and every year.

-With offices located in Bridgeport, Hartford, and New Haven, Jonathan Perkins Injury Lawyers has spent decades fighting for the rights of those who have been injured in a motor vehicle crash.
+With offices located in New Haven, Bridgeport, Hartford, Waterbury and New London, Jonathan Perkins Injury Lawyers has spent decades fighting for the rights of those who have been injured in a motor vehicle crash.
 Our team of skilled personal injury attorneys understands what it takes to be successful in the courtroom.
 We believe that when a driver reacts inappropriately to a road hazard and causes a crash, this person must be held responsible for the damages in which they cause.